Turmeric vs. Charcoal: Which Skincare Hero Does Your Skin Need?

 Oily Skin

-Best approach: Use both.
+Best approach: use both.
 Charcoal masks or cleansers 2-3 times weekly for deep pore cleansing.
-Turmeric products daily to reduce inflammation that triggers excess oil production.
+Turmeric products daily to reduce redness that triggers excess oil.

 Dry Skin

-Best approach: Turmeric only.
-Charcoal is too drying and may strip your skin's already limited natural oils.
+Best approach: turmeric only.
+Charcoal is too drying and may strip already limited natural oils.
 Use turmeric cleansers and creams daily, always followed by moisturizer.

 Combination Skin